willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Wednesday, 2 September 2015

   - I'm going to pool this years' Illumina data into one folder, since there seems to be no benefit in trimming them separately.
-  - Moved my previous attemped assemblies into `Aug_Assemblies`.
+  - Moved my previous attempted assemblies into `Aug_Assemblies`.
   - `Quast` tool is probably not the most appropriate for this data (qv. discussion with Lex at NGS camp) -- ought to be using [`CEGMA`](http://korflab.ucdavis.edu/datasets/cegma/#SCT5) & [`BUSCO`](http://busco.ezlab.org/#software).
   - generated a bowtie2 index from the *P. kings* genome v0.1 using `bowtie2-build -f supercontigs.fasta Pkings`
   - set up some test runs to estimate timing.